coddra/collaps/README.md

 print(1 + 2)
 ```

-If the parentheses were not there, print would be eagerly invoked when 1 is pushed, so only that would be printed.
+If the parentheses were not there, print would be eagerly tFunc_invoked when 1 is pushed, so only that would be printed.
 But `(` creates a new base pointer, `,` sets the last base pointer to the current top of the stack,
 and `)` resets the base pointer to the previous one.

 Parsing lists is easily implemented with this concept.
 The only difference is that `[` creates a completely new stack,